simark/documentation/en/Administrator/Download_and_install.md

 * [Data filtering](http://php.net/manual/en/book.filter.php)

+Note : if you're using IIS as a webserver, you have to disable *Anonymous Authentication* and [enable *Basic Authentication*](https://technet.microsoft.com/en-us/library/cc772009%28v=ws.10%29.aspx) in order to be able to login.

 ## Login

 From your web browser, you reach the login screen: fill your username and your password to connect to your account.